 PepsiCo should purchase the following brands for either the same or very similar reasons detailed below:

 - Quest Nutrition

 - CLIF Bar & Company

-As the pie chart below illustrates, when it comes to snack, nutrition, and performance bars, PepsiCo currently holds the 5th place in the market share pie – led by General Mills, Kellogg, CLIF Bar, and Kind, in that specific order .
+When it comes to snack, nutrition, and performance bars, PepsiCo currently holds 5th place in the market share pie – led by General Mills, Kellogg, CLIF Bar, and Kind, in that specific order.

-Consumption of snack, nutrition, and performance bars are increasing in the US – making this industry an attractive and compelling market for PepsiCo to enter through strategic acquisitions.
+Consumption of snack, nutrition, and performance bars is increasing in the US – making this industry an attractive and compelling market for PepsiCo to enter through strategic acquisitions.

 Furthermore, Mintel’s market research, however, also illustrates the trend each brand is undergoing – whether their sales are increasing or decreasing.
 Currently, PepsiCo’s sales of snack bars have been decreasing, which is a negative sign for PepsiCo’s management, as it suggests that its snack bars (Quaker Chewy and others) are performing poorly related to its competitors.